-C. The Vice President of Academic Affairs (VPAA) or Student Affairs (VPSA), or designee, will meet with the individual alleged to have violated the student's rights.
-The VPAA/VPSA, or designee, may attempt to resolve the issue informally at this stage.
-If resolution is not possible and the VPAA/VPSA or designee determines that the grievance alleges facts which if true constitute a violation of the student's rights and has been timely filed, the matter will be forwarded to the Judicial Advisor who convene the Judicial Committee within two weeks of the receipt of the formal grievance.
-If the VPAA/VPSA or designee determines that the grievance alleges that the grievance does not state a violation of the student's rights or is untimely, the VPAA/VPSA will provide a written explanation to the student and the matter will be considered resolved at that point.
+- 3. The Vice President of Student Affairs (VPSA), or designee, including senior administrator at another college, will meet with the individual alleged to have violated the student's rights.
+The VPSA, or designee, including senior administrator at another college, may attempt to resolve the issue informally at this stage.
+If resolution is not possible and the VPSA or designee, including senior administrator at another college determines that the grievance alleges facts which if true constitute a violation of the student's rights and has been timely filed, the matter will be forwarded to the College Official who convene the Judicial Committee within two weeks of the receipt of the formal grievance. - 4.
+If the VPSA or designee, including senior administrator at another college determines that the grievance does not state a violation of the student's rights or is untimely, the VPSA or designee, including senior administrator at another college will provide a written explanation to the student and the matter will be considered resolved at that point.